twistlock/sample-code/splunk/Splunk_TA_twistlock-forensics-19-03/README.txt

 --------------------------------------------------------------------------------
 1.

-Put this file's parent directory in $SPLUNK_HOME/etc/apps/.
+Put this file's parent directory in $SPLUNK_HOME/etc/apps/ and restart Splunk.

 --------------------------------------------------------------------------------
 2.